opawg/user-agents/README.md

 # User agent list

 A list of apps, services and bots that consume podcast data.
+(A human view is [over here](https://podnews.net/article/podcast-app-useragents)).

 ## Contributing to the list